marklister/product-collections/README.md

 This document contains fragments of a REPL session which may not be entirely consistent.
 The [full repl session](https://github.com/marklister/product-collections/blob/master/doc/repl-output.txt) is available.
 You can reproduce the repl session by pasting the repl source in the doc directory.

 ###Using CollSeq
+#### TLDR;
+You already know how to use a product-collection.
+Think of a product-collection as a IndexedSequence of homogeneous tuples and, at the same time a tuple of Seqences.
+There is only one novel feature to learn: [`flatZip`](#add-a-column)

 ####Create a CollSeq

 Let the compiler infer the appropriate implementation: